croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

     [kordamp-gradle-plugins](https://github.com/kordamp/kordamp-gradle-plugins) for this purpose.

 ### Neutral
-* The development team must become familiar with the strategic structure, which requires some time.
+* The development team must become familiar with the strategic structure, which requires some time and understanding.

 ## Considered Options
 * Traditional flat project structure.